tilebox/berlin-aerospace-hackathon/README.md

 Your mission: build a multi-temporal change detection + risk assessment system using optical, thermal, or SAR satellite imagery.
 Choose one scenario (or combine several) and generate a severity/risk map backed by quantitative analysis.

-​This challenge is ideal for hackers into EO data, climate, disasters, geospatial AI, SAR, spectral indices, and large-scale pipeline design.
+This challenge is ideal for hackers into EO data, climate, disasters, geospatial AI, SAR, spectral indices, and large-scale pipeline design.

 [🧩 Resources](/challenge_2) | [⚙️ Notebook](/challenge_2/Earth_Observation_Challenge.ipynb)